 Serving the Texas Trauma & Emergency Health Care Community

 TETAF has an outstanding team of credentialed surveyors trained to provide trauma, stroke and Neonatal Intensive Care Unit (NICU) designation surveys throughout Texas.

 TETAF offers a variety of educational opportunities throughout the year and is an approved provider of continuing nursing education and EMS continuing education.

 TETAF provides testimony, advises lawmakers and actively pursues legislation to provide the best trauma and emergency healthcare for all Texans.

-TETAF Was Created to Help Improve the Trauma and Emergency Healthcare System for All Texans.
+TETAF Helps Improve the Trauma and Emergency Healthcare System for Texans

-TETAF was created to support the development of the state trauma and emergency healthcare system and provides designation surveys, advocacy and educational opportunities throughout the state.
+TETAF supports the development of the state's trauma and emergency healthcare system by providing designation surveys, advocacy, and educational opportunities throughout the state.

 TETAF was granted authority by the Texas Department of State Health Services in 2008 to provide verification surveys for Level III and Level IV designated trauma facilities, and in 2009 the first TETAF staff was hired to begin fully implementing TETAF’s mission.
 TETAF is now approved to perform trauma, NICU, and stroke surveys.